 The Lilly Endowment Inc., makes special grants available for modest capital equipment purchases and projects.
 Criteria for 2024 will be posted over the summer.
 Please note that capital grant recipients must have received Summer Youth Program Fund grants in two of the last three years (in 2021, 2022, or 2023) and must also be a 2024 grant recipient.
 This PDF includes full 2024 criteria, the application and directions on how to submit.

 You will use CICF’s Smart Simple platform to submit a program grant application.
 If your organization does not have a Smart Simple account, you will first need to create one.
 If you already have a Smart Simple account, please make sure to update your organizational profile before starting your SYPF application.
 This How-To Guide includes a detailed overview of how to set up an account in Smart Simple.

-When the application opens in August, log in to Smart Simple and select the call for 2024 SYPF applications.
+When the application opens in August, log in to Smart Simple and select the call for 2024 SYPF applications (see the short video for a walk-through of these steps).
 You can save and return to your application as many times as necessary before the deadline.

 To be notified of when the grant cycle is opening and closing, sign up here.

 - Final reports for 2023 programs will be due Friday, Sept.
 29, 2023 at 5 p.m

 - Final reports must be submitted via Smart Simple.
 This is new for 2023.

 - This video overviews how to access and complete your Summer Youth Program Fund final report in Smart Simple.